Definition:

 - Auditor Professional Judgement,

-- Misstatements or errors noted during the previous year’s audit etc.
+- Misstatements or errors noted during the previous year’s audit, etc.

 Later on, we can dive into the concept of Performance materiality.